turbot/steampipe-plugin-aws/docs/tables/aws_iam_role.md

 ```

 ### List the roles that might allow other roles/users to bypass their assigned IAM permissions.
-Determine which AWS IAM roles can be potentially assumed by any user or another role, highlighting potential security concerns for unauthorized access or privilege escalation
+Use this query to determine which AWS IAM roles can be potentially assumed by any user or another role, highlighting potential security concerns for unauthorized access or privilege escalation

 ```sql
 select